Air Conditioning FAQs & Tips — Expert HVAC Answers for South Metro Atlanta Homeowners

 What is an ambient thermostat?

-An ambient thermostat (or ambient temperature sensor) measures the surrounding air temperature near the HVAC equipment.
+An ambient thermostat (or ambient temperature sensor) measures the temperature of the air surrounding the HVAC equipment.
 It helps the system adjust performance based on real-time conditions, especially in systems with variable-speed or inverter-driven compressors.
 Faulty ambient sensors can lead to inaccurate readings, uneven cooling, or cycling problems—something our techs frequently diagnose during AC repairs in Newnan, Griffin, and Senoia.

 What should my suction pressure be when using R-410A refrigerant?

-For systems using R-410A, typical suction (low side) pressure should range from 110 to 145 psi, depending on indoor temperature and humidity.
-At 75°F indoor temperature, suction pressure should generally be around 125 psi, assuming normal operation.
+For systems using R-410A, the typical suction (low-side) pressure should range from 110 to 145 psi, depending on indoor temperature and humidity.
+At an indoor temperature of 75°F, suction pressure should generally be around 125 psi under normal operating conditions.
 However, exact values vary by system type.
 Low or high suction pressure can signal a refrigerant issue, a restriction, or a failing compressor.
-Our EPA-certified HVAC team uses accurate gauges and superheat/subcooling to diagnose AC issues the right way.
+Our EPA-certified HVAC team uses accurate gauges and superheat/subcooling readings to diagnose AC issues accurately.

 👉 AC System Repair